 Summary The data is from the University of East Anglia Climate Research Unit.
-Users can also get access to more than 20,000 graphs, plus the raw data from the Climatic Research Unit Temperature Version 4 (CRUTEM4) land-surface air temperature dataset.
+Climate researchers at the University of East Anglia have added the world's temperature records as a layer on the mapping service.
 The set is one of the most widely used records of the climate system and is based on readings from weather stations around the world.

 Summary This is the heartbreaking story of a five-year-old boy named Saroo Munshi Khan who, in 1986, went to the local train station in Berhanpur, India along with his 9-year old brother Guddu to hunt for coins that passengers may have dropped on the tracks.

 Summary Google Earth, which in 2009 unveiled tools to visualize the effects of climate change , has now gone one better.
 The new data layer (which you must add after downloading the Google Earth program ) comes from the University of East Anglia Climatic Research Unit (UEA CRU), which has provided information from 6,000 weather stations around the world.